What Drives us

 The Case for Cross-Sector Co-Design

 The US healthcare system is undergoing a necessary transformation.
-Recognizing the importance of social conditions (such as housing, food, and transportation) to individual and population health, and the role that social inequality and prejudice play in health disparities, healthcare organizations are increasingly focusing on health-related social needs (HRSNs) as part of the healthcare delivery system.
+Recognizing the importance of social conditions (such as housing, food, and transportation) to individual and population health, healthcare organizations are increasingly focusing on health-related social needs (HRSNs)–otherwise known as non-medical drivers of health–as part of the healthcare delivery system.

 The coordination and alignment of healthcare and social care requires the development of new delivery systems, structures, and capacities that respect the expertise and value of each sector while enabling them to collaborate to jointly serve individuals.

 These evolving systems, structures, and capacities collectively are health and social care ecosystems (HSCE).
-The relevant stakeholders in an HSCE are diverse and include health plans, healthcare providers (hospitals, federally qualified health centers, behavioral health, medical groups, etc.), community-based organizations, government agencies, health and social care technology platforms, community residents, and people with lived experience.
+The relevant stakeholders in an HSCE are cross-sector and include health plans, healthcare providers (hospitals, federally qualified health centers, behavioral health, medical groups, etc.), community-based organizations, government agencies, health and social care technology platforms, community residents, and individuals served.

 Read More